 - A Feasibility Study is required before a Project can be submitted for consideration for funding.
 Projects that may already have Feasibility Study level information shall be considered functionally equivalent.
 Projects with functionally equivalent Feasibility Study level information will not need to conduct an additional Feasibility Study as long as the information and metrics available are conducive to scoring by the Infrastructure Program Scoring Criteria.
 The District will provide guidance on the minimum requirements, as well as a template for Feasibility Studies. - Projects may receive funding for any post-Feasibility Study phase.
-Projected and actual O&M costs for Projects are to be considered and included in the Infrastructure Program to ensure that Projects are properly maintained. - Project Developers are responsible to carry out the actions necessary to complete a Project that is selected for funding. - Project Applicants must demonstrate technical, financial, and other necessary capabilities to be the Project Developer.
-If the Project Applicant is unable to be the Project Developer for any aspect of a Project, the District may take on that role for the Project. - Applicants are encouraged to bundle small and medium scale, community level Projects to promote efficiency, achieve economies of scale and advance local hire and job training goals. - Project Developers may utilize a construction authority to implement Projects. - Projects must be designed for a minimum useful life of thirty (30) years.
-O&M of Projects constructed with Infrastructure Program funds may be funded by the Infrastructure Program for the useful life span of the Project, even if only a portion of the initial capital costs were funded by the Infrastructure Program. - Projects commenced before the election date of the SCW Program consistent with the SCW Program but constructed using non-Infrastructure Program funds may receive Infrastructure Program funds for O&M.
+Projected and actual O&M costs for Projects are to be considered and included in the Infrastructure Program to ensure that Projects are properly maintained. - Infrastructure Program Project Developers are responsible to carry out the actions necessary to complete a Project that is selected for funding. - Infrastructure Program Project Applicants must demonstrate technical, financial, and other necessary capabilities to be the Infrastructure Program Project Developer.
+If the Infrastructure Program Project Applicant is unable to be the Infrastructure Program Project Developer for any aspect of a Project, the District may act as the Infrastructure Program Project Developer for the Project. - Applicants are encouraged to bundle small and medium scale, community level Projects to promote efficiency, achieve economies of scale and advance local hire and job training goals. - Infrastructure Program Project Developers may utilize a construction authority to implement Projects. - Projects must be designed for a minimum useful life of thirty (30) years.
+O&M of Projects constructed with Infrastructure Program funds may be funded by the Infrastructure Program for the useful life span of the Project, even if only a portion of the initial capital costs were funded by the Infrastructure Program.

-- Funding for O&M of Projects must include an O&M plan that includes the required maintenance activities for the life of the project and minimum required expertise and training to perform the maintenance.
+- Projects commenced before the election date of the SCW Program consistent with the SCW Program but constructed using non-Infrastructure Program funds may receive Infrastructure Program funds for O&M. - Funding for O&M of Projects must include an O&M plan that includes the required maintenance activities for the life of the project and minimum required expertise and training to perform the maintenance.
 The O&M plan shall identify and include a commitment from the agency(ies) that will be responsible for the maintenance and their specific roles. - Projects must be included in an approved water quality plan such as E/WMPs and their updates, Integrated Regional Water Management Plans, or other approved water quality plans.
-Projects can be part of a programmatic EIR, but it is not a requirement.
+Projects can, but are not required to be part of a programmatic EIR.
 Projects will be scored by the Scoring Committee.